NiloufarRazmi/dynamicContextShift/README.md

 Code for : Razmi & Nassar (2020).
-"Adaptive learning through temporal dynamics of state representation."
+"Adaptive Learning Through Temporal Dynamics Of State Representation."

 All scripts are written in Matlab and were run by Matlab R2018a.